Ohio Premier Player Placement Process

 The Player Placement Process (PPP) is how Ohio Premier evaluates and places players on teams.
 Unlike a traditional tryout, where decisions are made based on a single session, The PPP allows for multiple evaluation opportunities over time.

 We believe that a player’s ability can’t always be accurately assessed in one short tryout.
 Some players perform better in real-game settings, while others may need a few sessions to truly show their capabilities.
-By offering both training session evaluations and structured assessment dates, we ensure that every player has the best chance to be placed in the right environment for their development.
+By offering both ID session evaluations and structured assessment dates, we ensure that every player has the best chance to be placed in the right environment for their development.

 Traditional tryouts are often high-pressure, one-day events where players must perform at their best in a short period of time.
 This approach can be stressful and unreliable—some players may have an off day, while others might struggle to stand out in a crowded tryout environment.